-From the architect.
+Text description provided by the architects.
 After eight years of extensive renovation the building has been restored to its former glory with many of the original features in tact.
 During the process an interior evocative of the belle Ã©poque was discovered complete with gilded pillars, hardwood parquet floors and 1930s bar panels, and thanks to the meticulous restoration of Albert Guilleumas and Mireia CampaÃ±Ã¡ the original spirit of the place has slowly come back to life.

 OcaÃ±a is named in honour of the infamous JosÃ© PÃ©rez OcaÃ±a who spent 12 years living next door.
 Located at numbers 13-15 on the PlaÃ§a Reial â€“ one of the cityâ€™s most emblematic plazas â€“.